 UA Student Participants

-UA students can participate in this program for academic credit through the internship programs offered by the UA Honors College, and the Departments of Soil, Water and Environmental Science, Gender and Women's Studies, General Studies, Natural Resources and the Environment, Sustainable Built Environments, and Teaching, Learning and Sociocultural Studies.
+UA students can participate in this program for academic credit through the internship programs offered by the UA Honors College, and the Departments of Soil, Water and Environmental Science, Gender and Women's Studies, General Studies, Geography and Development, Natural Resources and the Environment, Sustainable Built Environments, and Teaching, Learning and Sociocultural Studies.
 UA students will dedicate 10 hours per week to the program for 3 units of academic credit.

 UA student participants will have the opportunity to work in K-12 classrooms alongside educators, and will assist in the development and delivery of place-based and identity-based environmental science curricula.
 Students will develop science communication skills and broaden their knowledge of environmental science-related issues while simultaneously providing encouragement and outreach to underrepresented groups of K-12 students.
 Academic credit will be offered for participating UA students via WISE’s established internship program, and high achieving students will have the opportunity to gain additional work experience via the Next Generation Ranger Program as summer (full-time) or school-year (part-time) paid interns.

 Apply to be an intern with the Bio/Diversity Project HERE.

 Each semester, we partner with local K-12 teachers to bring innovative, environmental science programming to local schools.
 Partner teachers are required to participate in 4 hours of training/planning at the beginning of the program cycle (compensation is provided at a rate of $25/hour) and will work with UA student interns throughout the semester to strategize how best to impact their particular student population.
 Participating classes receive a FREE field trip to either Saguaro National Park or the Arizona-Sonora Desert Museum and a FREE classroom visit from an environmental science educator (and they usually bring live animals!).

 Apply to be a partner teacher with the Bio/Diversity Project HERE.